2026 United States House of Representatives elections in Texas: District 33

-The 33rd district is in the Dallas–Fort Worth metroplex, encompassing Downtown Fort Worth, western Dallas, and parts of Grand Prairie, Irving, Carrollton, and Farmers Branch.
-Prior to redistricting, the incumbent was Democrat Marc Veasey; however, Veasey was drawn out of the 33rd district and into the 25th.
-The new incumbent is Democrat Jasmine Crockett, who was elected with 84.9% of the vote in 2024.
+The new 33rd district, previously encompassing mostly Hispanic parts of the Dallas–Fort Worth metroplex including Downtown Fort Worth, western Dallas, and parts of Grand Prairie, Irving, Carrollton, and Farmers Branch, has since been redrawn to be exclusively within Dallas County.
+Prior to redistricting, the incumbent was Fort Worth-based Democrat Marc Veasey.
+However, Veasey was drawn out of the 33rd district and into the 25th, and ultimately chose to pursue a short-lived bid for Tarrant County judge before abandoning that bid.
+The new incumbent is Democrat Jasmine Crockett, who was elected with 84.9% of the vote in 2024, in her previous District 30; however, Crockett chose to pursue a run for the United States Senate seat currently held by John Cornyn.